-- If row spacing differs from that listed in Table 8 for a given crop by > 25%, submit a help ticket to determine whether a different quadrat dimension is warranted. - An early season reconnaissance may be helpful to detect potential crop spacing, and address Clip Strip dimension issues prior to scheduled sampling. - 5.
-Create a record in the Field Sampling app for the sampled plotID, and enter required plot-level field sampling information: - boutNumber; values of boutNumber reset every year (typically the end of the farming season).
-Multiple bouts per season will be required if crop rotation is practiced at the site. - collectDate; use YYYYMMDD format. - clipCellNum; as provided in Clip List; use last 3 numbers from the clipID, e.g. for BLAN 001 126, record '126'. - clipDimension; The length (L) and width (W) of the Clip Strip, in meters; e.g., '1.5 x 0.65'. - targetTaxaPresent; If there is no biomass in a Clip Strip (i.e., neither crop nor non-crop biomass is present), AND the Clip Strip is deemed representative of the plot, record 'targetTaxaPresent = N' - hbpType; select 'Agricultural' - cropType; select the appropriate crop from the drop-down list.
+- An early season reconnaissance may be helpful to detect potential crop spacing, and address Clip Strip dimension issues prior to scheduled sampling. - 5.
+Create a record in the Field Sampling app for the sampled plotID, and enter required plot-level field sampling information: - weekBoutBegan; the ISO week number in which sampling began.
+If a bout duration exceeds a single week, enter the ISO number of the week the bout began.
+Multiple bouts per season will be required if crop rotation is practiced at the site. - collectDate; use YYYYMMDD format. - clipCellNum; as provided in Clip List; use last 3 numbers from the clipID, e.g. for BLAN_001_126, record '126'. - clipDimension; The length (L) and width (W) of the Clip Strip, in meters; e.g., '1.5 x 0.65'. - targetTaxaPresent; If there is no biomass in a Clip Strip (i.e., neither crop nor non-crop biomass is present), AND the Clip Strip is deemed representative of the plot, record 'targetTaxaPresent = N' - hbpType; select 'Agricultural' - cropType; select the appropriate crop from the drop-down list.
 Submit an incident ticket if the required crop type is not in the list. - herbGroups; indicate 'Present/Not present' for all non-crop herbGroups.
 The Lab Mass app will require a dryMass value for all 'Present' herbGroups.